Invited Speaker: John Vardakis, Co-Founder & CSO at Science Card

 March 5, 2025

-We’re pleased to announce that Charles Friedman from the University of Michigan Medical School , will deliver our March Seminar Series with his talk, "Why AI and Learning Health Systems Need Each Other " .
-Charles will begin by advancing the idea that, while both are extremely important: AI is a means and Learning Health Systems (LHS) are an end--and why it is most important to maintain that distinction.
-He will then introduce the socio-technical infrastructure required for high-functioning learning systems and argue that this infrastructure provides a framework, actually a schematic, for successfully implementing AI into healthcare.
+We were thrilled to welcome Charles Friedman from the University of Michigan Medical School , who delivered our March Seminar Series with his talk, "Why AI and Learning Health Systems Need Each Other " .
+Charles began by advancing the idea that, while both are extremely important: AI is a means and Learning Health Systems (LHS) are an end--and why it is most important to maintain that distinction.
+He introduced the socio-technical infrastructure required for high-functioning learning systems and argue that this infrastructure provides a framework, actually a schematic, for successfully implementing AI into healthcare.
 Charles Friedman is Professor of Learning Health Sciences at the University of Michigan Medical School, where he directs the Knowledge Systems Laboratory.
 He was formerly Founding Chair of the Department of Learning Health Sciences and the Josiah Macy Jr. Professor of Medical Education.
 He holds joint appointments in the Schools of information and Public Health.
 He is editor-in-chief of the open-access journal Learning Health Systems and co-chair of the multi-national movement to Mobilize Computable Biomedical Knowledge.
 Throughout his career, Friedman has developed and studied methods to improve health, education, and research through innovative applications of information technology.
 Most recently, Friedman has focused his academic interests and activities on the concept of Learning Health Systems that improve health by marrying discovery to implementation, and the socio-technical infrastructure required to sustain these systems.
 Friedman is a Distinguished Fellow of the American College of Medical Informatics, and a founding fellow of the International Academy of Health Sciences Informatics.
 He holds an honorary doctorate from the University of Lucerne in Switzerland for his contributions to the science of Learning Health Systems.
 Prior to coming to Michigan, Friedman held executive positions at the Office of the National Coordinator for Health IT (ONC) in the U.S. Department of Health and Human Services.
 Immediately prior to his work in the government, he was Associate Vice Chancellor for Biomedical Informatics, and Founding Director of the Center for Biomedical Informatics at the University of Pittsburgh.
 Seminar Series Event: "Why AI and Learning Health Systems Need Each Other" Date and Time: Wednesday 26 March 2025, 10:00 – 11.00 hrs (BST) Location: The Anatomy Museum, King's Building, Room K6.36, Strand Campus, Strand, London, WC2R 2LS Attendance: Mandatory for all DRIVE-Health students, therefore please accept the calendar invitation.
 Registration: Alumni and wider King's College London research community all welcome - please email drive-health-cdt@kcl.ac.uk to let us know if you would like to attend.